-In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in The Future of Cryptocurrency: Exploring Current and Anticipated Trends.
+In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in The Promises of Enterprise Resource Planning in Manufacturing: What You Need to Know.
 Speakers will also present all important issues surrounding this significant topic.
 Join us for this Knowledge Group Webinar!

 With the fast-growing problem and increasingly sophisticated threats of cyber security and data breaches, litigation and other related cases continue to hound the landscape.
 These lawsuits have brought large numbers of damages to individuals and industries, such as consumers and financial institutions over the years.